enterprisemodules/wls_profile/README.md

 - Runs on Solaris
 - Windows systems are **NOT** supported

 This module uses some other public Puppet forge modules.
-Check the metadata to ensure you have all dependecies installed.
+Check the metadata to ensure you have all dependencies installed.

 #### We support WebLogic versions: